Here are the BAM Jam 3 on 3 basketball rules.

 All made baskets from inside the 2-point arc count for 1-point and made baskets from outside the 2-point arc count for two points.
 Games are generally played to 20 points, win by one (see next rule for exceptions).

-Length of Game – ALL DIVISIONS (excluding the Elite Division)
+Length of Game – ALL DIVISIONS (excluding the OPEN Division)

 If a score of 20 is achieved within 25 minutes: